 The AAHP offers exclusively to its Students, and staff, the opportunity to exhibit their creative works to the general public.
 The Student or Representative hereby agrees to abide by the norms presented in the Exhibition Guidelines, available on the AAHP website.

-A Student is welcome to bring a Guest Student by prior appointment; the AAHP will offer the Guest Student a free, one-hour Drawing class, provided seating is available.
+A Student and/or Student Representative is welcome to bring a Guest Student to class by prior appointment; the AAHP will offer the Guest Student a free, one-hour Drawing class, provided seating is available.
 If Guest Student requests additional hours, and the AAHP can provide them, the registered Student or Representative will be charged for that additional class time taken, if the Guest Student does not provide his or her own payment.
 If the Guest Student is a minor (under age 18), the host Student or Representative’s account will be charged automatically.

 Hours of Operation

 The AAHP operates several schedules that pertain to studio training, the Aii field school, office matters, and special events.
 The Student or Representative is at all times responsible for accessing current information about such schedules by referring to the AAHP website, emails, and other publicized notices.